YOU SCORE site visits with two separate practices. But those visits produce two very different scenarios.

 “What practices really need to convey is what it’s like to work there.”

 Nelson Flores Hospital Medicine Consultants

-Dr. Nelson said he’s also taken part in interviews where candidates are grilled on how they would handle specific conflicts.
-Instead, he said, the goal of the site visit and interview should be to sell the practice to the potential recruit.
+According to Dr. Nelson, the goal of the site visit and interview should be to sell the practice to the potential recruit.
 “I want candidates to like us so we have the option to hire them if we like them,” said Dr. Nelson.

 That means that candidates should come away with a good sense of the practice culture and mindset.
 Itʼs culture, after all, that really determines whether or not a group and a physician will be a good fit.

 “Everyone focuses on schedule, compensation and workload, and those are important,” Dr. Nelson said.
 “But what practices really need to convey is what itʼs like to work there.”
 Here are some recruitment red flags Dr. Nelson pointed out.

 You reached out to a practice days ago, but youʼve since received only an impersonal e-mail acknowledgement from a recruiter.
 Thatʼs not a good start.

 When medical groups or programs receive a query about a job from a possible candidate, Dr. Nelson said that one of the groupʼs physicians should call that candidate back within 24 hours, and ideally within just a few.
 If the group leader is busy that day, he or she should still make a quick call to the candidate to arrange a better time to call back.
 When a practice responds right away to an inquiry, “candidates have the impression of a well-run group,” he noted.
 Otherwise, they donʼt.